Terrell Thomas: 2008

 Thomas missed games in his rookie season due to injuries.
 When he recovered from his injury he played behind Corey Webster and Aaron Ross.
 Thomas made the first interception of his NFL career against the Arizona Cardinals in week 12 of the 2008 NFL season, returning it 13 yards.
-Thomas ended his rookie season by playing in 12 games and starting 2.
-He mostly played in nickel packages and contributed in Special Teams.
-He accounted for 45 tackles, one interception, four passes defended and one force fumble.
+Thomas ended his rookie season by playing in 12 games and starting two.
+He mostly played in nickel packages and contributed in special teams.
+He accounted for 45 tackles, one interception, four passes defended and one forced fumble.

 2009

 In the 2009 season, Thomas was once again behind Webster and Ross on the depth chart.
 During training camp Ross was hampered by a hamstring injury.
 This move allowed Thomas to take snaps as the second corner.
-Ross inability to heal from his hamstring injury placed Thomas as the starting corner for the 2009 season.
-Thomas took advantage of the opportunity, before the bye Thomas had 41 tackles, 9 passes defended, 3 interceptions, 1 sack and 1 force fumble.
+Ross's inability to heal from his hamstring injury placed Thomas as the starting corner for the 2009 season.
+Thomas took advantage of the opportunity; before the bye, Thomas had 41 tackles, nine passes defended, three interceptions, one sack and one forced fumble.
 Aaron Ross was able to come back after the bye but Thomas held on firmly to his starting spot.
-Ross was asked to split time as Free Safety due to lack of depth at the position.
+Ross was asked to split time as free safety due to lack of depth at the position.
 When the Giants played the Washington Redskins, Thomas contributed four tackles, two passes defended, and one interception that was returned for a touchdown in a Giants' victory of 45–12.
 Thomas finished the season as the number one corner because of injuries to Corey Webster and Aaron Ross being placed on injured reserve.
-His stats were 85 tackles, the highest on the team, five interceptions, one sack, 18 passes defended and one force fumble.
-He was tied for twelfth in interceptions for the league.
+His stats were 85 tackles (the highest on the team), five interceptions, one sack, 18 passes defended and one forced fumble.
+He was tied for twelfth in interceptions in the league.